erik-451/erik-451.github.io/_posts/2021-08-26-Bug-Bounty.md

 toc: false
 tags: [ Bug Bounty, Resources ]
 ---
-Recursos para aplicar en un bugbounty
+Some Resources to apply in a bugbounty

 # Table of Contents
 1. [Bug Bounty Platforms](#plataforms)